quanfluence/python-quanfluence-sdk/README.md

 execution_result = client.execute_device_qubo_file(device_id, file_name)   # Pass the file_name obtained to execute it
 print("Execution result:", execution_result)
 ```
+> The QUBO file should be in serialised coordinate (COO) format and have a '.qubo' extension.
+Refer the [Example QUBO file](https://github.com/quanfluence/python-quanfluence-sdk/tree/main/example_qubo) for the format.

 ### Method 3: Jobs - Asynchronous QUBO Execution